arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 In case of machine failure, we would not want to lose the configurations created, hence we choose a disk-backed data store that has an efficient `get` and `put` operation for a key.
 Since there would be billions of entries in this configuration store, using a SQL DB to hold these entries will lead to a performance bottleneck and hence we go with a simple key-value NoSQL database like [MongoDB](https://mongodb.com) or [DynamoDB](https://aws.amazon.com/dynamodb/) for this use case.

-### Requests Store
+### Request Store
-The requests store will hold the count of requests served against each key per unit time.
+Request Store will hold the count of requests served against each key per unit time.
 The most frequent operations on this store will be

  - registering (storing and updating) requests count served against each key - _write heavy_
  - summing all the requests served in a given time window - _read and compute heavy_